What's Coming to Netflix in January 2024

 - End of the Line (Season 1) Netflix Original – Brazillian comedy series.

-- Freaks (2018) – Excellent sci-fi movie from Zach Lipvsky and Adam B. Stein about a girl that discovers she’s being held captive by her paranoid father.
+- Freaks (2018) – Excellent sci-fi movie from Zach Lipvsky and Adam B. Stein about a girl who discovers she’s being held captive by her paranoid father.

 What’s Coming to Netflix on January 18th